emedinaa/android-recycler-view/README_EN.md

 ## Multiple View Type

-## Pull to Refresh and EndScrolling
+## Pull to Refresh and Endless Scrolling

 ## References